Lightning strike at Tour Championship causes 6 injuries

 The third round of the season-ending PGA Tour event had been suspended for about 30 minutes because of storms in the area, and fans were instructed to seek shelter.
 The strike hit the top of the tree just off the 16th tee and shattered the bark all the way to the bottom.

-Brad Uhl of Atlanta was among those crammed under a hospital tent to the right of the 16th hole that was open to the public.
+Brad Uhl of Atlanta was crammed under a hospitality tent to the right of the 16th hole that was open to the public.

 “There was just a big explosion and then an aftershock so strong you could feel the wind from it,” Uhl said after the last of the ambulances pulled out of the golf course.
 “It was just a flash out of the corner of the eye.
 It was raining and everyone was huddled near the tree.”